 - Practice and improve communication and team building skills.

 - Quizzes: 50%.
 The quizzes will be based on individual response (60%) and group response (40%) using the RAT process.
 The student must achieve a score of 70% to participate in the RAT process.

 - Final project: 50%.
 The final project will be a research project that would be appropriate for a typical but hypothetical company.
 The project will include writing a research proposal, identifying the target group to be surveyed, developing the survey and reporting on the proposal to the class.
-Student teams of 3 members per team will conduct the project.
+Student teams of three members will conduct the project.